 Plastics SA (South Africa) Clean-Up South Africa

-We have also reached out to various retailers such as Game-Stop, Chick-fil-A, and O’Charlies Restaurants in an effort to help them find solutions to the amount of plastic and styrofoam they use each year.
+We have also reached out to various organizations such as Hilton Hotels, Colgate Palmolive, Gamestop, Chick-fil-A, and O’Charley’s Restaurants in an effort to help them find solutions to the amount of plastic and styrofoam they use each year.
 Our initial meetings have gone great and we hope to post some good news in the coming weeks.
 We welcome any and all organizations and retailers to join our coalition as well.

-Carter and Olivia were guest speakers at the Caring for Creation 2011, 2012 Conference at Lake Junaluska, NC and were invited back again this year in an effort to help even even more congregations find ways they can get involved with making a difference.
+Carter and Olivia were guest speakers at the Caring for Creation in 2011, 2012, 2014 and again in 2015 in an effort to help even more congregations find ways they can get involved with making a difference.

 We created our Plastic and Recycling Awareness Week curriculum program which we teach to elementary schools across the country.
-Our program is now available to schools nationwide and we welcome every opportunity to reach out to speak to kids about how they too can make simple changes at home that will dramatically help reduce their communities plastic trash consumption.
+Our program is now available to schools nationwide and is now being introduced into the UK, South Africa and will soon be incorporated in schools in Australia.
+We welcome every opportunity to reach out to speak to kids about how they too can make simple changes at home that will dramatically help reduce their communities plastic trash consumption.

 We are so proud of all the hard work Carter and Olivia are doing with their organization, and we are equally proud of all the support we have received so far with this initiative from our coalition members and from the various communities.
 If you would like to have the OMG team and the Bag Monster show up at your event, or if you too would like to join the coalition, please send us an email.
 We would love to have you onboard.